Julien Baker: Artistry

 Baker is known for her personal, confessional songwriting, and her music has been categorized as a mix of indie rock, indie folk, alternative, and emo.
 The sparse arrangements on her "fragile, gentle" 2015 debut, Sprained Ankle, feature only her voice, guitar, and occasional piano, and her stage performances for many years consisted of her alone, utilizing a loop pedal.
 Paste assessed, "Baker's skill lies in her narrative songwriting, which pierces her experiences to the bone."
 2017's Turn Out the Lights saw the addition of occasional violin, as well as organs and "cavernous-sounding production."
 Her performances from this period have been called "hushed, reverential events," with the audience often remaining quiet and emotional.

+She sings in the tenor vocal range.

 Baker experimented with a more full-band sound for her 2021 release Little Oblivions, and has commented on feeling limited by expectations to adhere to her established style.
 The album newly featured drums, bass, keyboards, mandolin, and banjo, all played by Baker on the recording.
 On tour following its release, she played with a full band and debuted new, multi-instrument arrangements of her previous work, describing the band's sound as "post-rock."

+Baker's guitar playing style is known to employ effects such as reverb and overdrive.
+She uses techniques such as arpeggiation.

 "Baker's gentle touch [...] evok[es] an entire world — of suffering and healing, eagerness and fear, loneliness and companionship, distance and intimacy — in its search for a more human truth."